Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

     - HTML formatter was used to format HTML code

 ## **Testing**
-Testing was carried out throughout the building process to ensure site was responsive at relevant breakpoints using [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
+Testing was carried out throughout the building process to ensure website was responsive at relevant breakpoints using [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
-The below tools were used at various points throughout the build:
+The below tools were used at various points throughout the build process:

 - [W3C Markup Validation](https://validator.w3.org/#validate_by_input)
-  - W3C Markup Validation was used throughout the process to identify validate HTML
+  - W3C Markup Validation was used throughout the process to validate HTML codes
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
-  - W3C CSS Validation was used to vaildate CSS Code
+  - W3C CSS Validation was used to vaildate CSS codes
 - [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln/related)
-  - Unicorn Revelar tool was used to identify any overflow issues
+  - Unicorn Revealer tool was used to identify any overflow issues
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)
   - Lighthouse was used to test the performance and loading speed of the website